shapedthought/vcli/user_guide.md

 If successful it will save a headers.json file which includes the API key that will be used for future calls.
 You will need to run the tool in the same directory as these files reside.

-To logout out of the API:

-    ./veeamcli.exe login --logout

 ## Commands overview

-The veeamcli has certain curated commands that provide output in a tabula format for ease.

 The tools has also been designed to allow you to output the responses to json and yaml formats.
 These allow you to then modify these responses using tools such as jq.